cremerlab/swimming_analysis/README_swimminganalysisinagar.md

 ## Adjust DriftDiffusion.m:

-a.
-PlotDetail: if 1, it will plot the distribution of single-cell statistics of mean displacement in both x and y direction.
+- PlotDetail: if 1, it will plot the distribution of single-cell statistics of mean displacement in both x and y direction.

-b.
-PlotDriftDiffusionFit: if 1, it will plot the linear fit between mean square displacement and mean displacement versus time.
+- PlotDriftDiffusionFit: if 1, it will plot the linear fit between mean square displacement and mean displacement versus time.

-c.
-ThrowNonMotile: if 1, it will delete non-motile cells.
+- ThrowNonMotile: if 1, it will delete non-motile cells.

-d.
-PhysicalLength: length size of images in the unit of mum.
+- PhysicalLength: length size of images in the unit of mum.

-e. pixel: pixel number of images.
+- pixel: pixel number of images.

-f. tLength: time step between images in the unit of seconds.
+- tLength: time step between images in the unit of seconds.

 ## Output